deepanshu1420/DeeMusic-NextGen/README.md

 - **Spotify Premium Login** – Securely login with your Spotify Premium account.
 - **Search Songs & Artists** – Quickly find your favorite tracks.
-- **Play Music in Browser** – Music can be played on PC browsers (mobile playback disabled).
+- **Play Music in Browser** – Music can be played on both desktop and mobile browsers.
-- **Responsive UI** – Works on both desktop and mobile, with music playback available on desktop browsers only.
+- **Responsive UI** – Works on all device sizes.
 - **Interactive Controls** – Play, pause, favorite, pin, like songs, and see current track info.
 - **Mood & Playlist Exploration** – Browse songs based on moods or trending playlists.